Yury-MonZon/ProxPad/README.md

 # ProxPad - Proxmox VM Management Interface

-ProxPad is a web-based macropad interface for managing Proxmox virtual machines with a focus on mobile-friendly design and resource conflict prevention.
+ProxPad is a web-based interface for managing Proxmox virtual machines and controlling macros/media actions, designed for mobile-first usability and seamless resource conflict management.
+It can also operate independently of Proxmox for general macro/media control.

+- **Server Component (`proxpad.py`)**: Runs on your Proxmox server or in an LXC container, providing the web interface and VM management features.
+- **Client Component (`macro_handler.py`)**: A lightweight, cross-platform Python script for Linux or Windows VMs, enabling macro execution and media control with minimal dependencies.

+All configuration is centralized in `config.py` on the server, making setup and customization straightforward.

 ## Screenshots